Heart Disease: Major Causes and Natural Support Strategies

 Focus on Deep Breathing:

-Improving your posture, seeing a high-quality chiropractor and optimizing your breathing patterns is highly recommended.
+Improving your posture, seeing a high-quality chiropractor, and optimizing your breathing patterns are highly recommended.
 Taking time to slow down your breathing and take long-deep breaths for a few minutes every hour will help reduce the sympathetic, fight or flight part of the nervous system.

 parkinson's, Parkinson’s Disease: Symptoms, Causes and Natural Support Strategies